flatcar/scripts/ci-automation/README.md

                                               `- vendor OS images ---->|
 ```

+## Local Patches

+For embargoed relases the build system looks for patch files `../scripts.patch`, `../overlay.patch`, `../portage.patch` (i.e., in the folder that contains the `scripts` repo) and applies them locally before building.

 ## Testing

 Testing follows the same design principles build automation adheres to - it's self-contained and context-aware, reducing required parameters to a minimum.